application for leave to appeal – just and equitable eviction - Gauteng Local Division of the High Court – Supreme Court of Appeal

 An eviction order was granted against all of these long-standing residents in favour of the new owner, Ingelosi House (Pty) Ltd, despite the City of Johannesburg not having been joined to proceedings and regardless of the fact that the residents are poor and will be rendered homeless by an eviction.
 The eviction order was granted in opposed court with about eight of the residents present, but unrepresented.

-The Judge questioned five of the residents, who all confirmed that they required time to raise money for a lawyer and to put together a defence.
+Judge Victor questioned five of the residents, who all confirmed that they required time to raise money for a lawyer and to put together a defence.
 They explained that the affidavit, filed purportedly on their behalf, was filed without their knowledge.
 The Judge did not consider the personal circumstances of the residents or whether an eviction order would be just and equitable in the circumstances.

 An application for leave to appeal against the order and judgment of the High Court was brought on a number of grounds.
 The main grounds of appeal are as follows: